nixworks/public/news/2010/04/8/index.md

 ##### Buried in their homes by a large landslide
 ### [The death toll in the storm which caused severe damage to Brazil's Rio de Janeiro metro area reaches 200. ](/news/2010/04/8/the-death-toll-in-the-storm-which-caused-severe-damage-to-brazil-s-rio-de-janeiro-metro-area-reaches-200.md)
-_Context: Rio de Janeiro, buried in their homes by a large landslide, Brazil_
+_Context: buried in their homes by a large landslide, Brazil, Rio de Janeiro_

 ##### London
 ### [Separation surgery is declared successful in London on the conjoined twins from Cork, Ireland, born on 2 December. ](/news/2010/04/8/separation-surgery-is-declared-successful-in-london-on-the-conjoined-twins-from-cork-ireland-born-on-2-december.md)